matheuscscp/pimenta-judge/README.md

 Then `pjudge` *won't* find problem A's third test case!

 #### Directory `www`
 Files of the web interface, like HTML, CSS and JavaScript.
 Feel free to modify the web interface of your contest!
-Just remember that some things are C++ hard-coded ([this](https://github.com/matheuscscp/pimenta-judge/blob/master/src/scoreboard.cpp), [this](https://github.com/matheuscscp/pimenta-judge/blob/master/src/clarification.cpp) and [this](https://github.com/matheuscscp/pimenta-judge/blob/master/src/webserver.cpp)) and the problems' colors are in the beginning of `www/script.js`:
+Just remember that some parts of the web stuff are C++ hard-coded.
+Whatever you don't find in the `www` folder, you will find in the C++ source code!

+The problems' colors are in the beginning of `www/script.js`:
 ```javascript
 var problems = [];
 problems["A"] = "#FF0000";